Long Beach California: It's a Secret!

 Long Beach is also known for its Museum of Latin American Art, at 628 Alamitos Ave., www.molaa.org).
 Founded 20 years ago, it is filled with bright vibrant paintings and photographs, a Frieda Kahlo–centered gift shop and it has a groovy sculpture garden complete with fountains and a bench.
 The art is one-of-a-kind and unlike any other museum's collection.

 The Queen Mary is a big attraction in Long Beach, and it's been a hotel since the 1970s.

-But she’s quite impressive to tour, and there are people on board in period dress who make it fun to learn about.
-I especially liked seeing the many scale models of other passengerships that’s on exhibit in one of the rooms on the Queen Mary tour.
+But she's quite impressive to tour, and there are people on board in period dress who make it fun to learn about.
+I especially liked seeing the many scale models of other passenger ships that is on exhibit in one of the rooms on the Queen Mary tour.

 One fun event that's held every year is called CHILL.
 Inside the giant dome, built to house the Howard Hughes flying boat, the temperature is lowered to 9 degrees and everyone dons parkas and gloves to have cocktails in the deep freeze.

 We found many interesting places to eat in the city, both high end and incredibly reasonable.
 One that stands out is Pier 76 Fish Grill, located at 95 Pine Ave.
 This unassuming fish joint has a huge variety of delicious fish tacos, fish and chips, plus interesting side dishes like grilled zucchini and broccoli coleslaw.
 Everything was delicious and it was very inexpensive.
 Pier 76 Fish Grill

 The Toyota Grand Prix of Long Beach Indy cars to the streets on April 14, 2016, a one-mile course will take racers speeding around downtown.
 This is a big event, blocking off the main city streets to create a temporary race course.
 It attracts thousands of fans, so it will do nothing but enhance the reputation of the city.